Jose Miranda Player Props: Twins vs. Royals

-Jose Miranda -- with a slugging percentage of .395 in his past 10 games, including two extra-base hits -- will be in action for the Minnesota Twins against the Kansas City Royals, with Jordan Lyles on the mound, on April 28 at 4:10 PM ET.
+On Sunday, Jose Miranda (batting .306 in his past 10 games) and the Minnesota Twins play the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 2:10 PM ET.

 Jose Miranda Game Info & Props vs. the Royals